semantic-systems/sems-digital-twin-map/README.md

 - `collections.<collection_id>`: Unique identifier of the collection.
 Must be the same as the collection id in the API.
 - `collections.<collection_id>.name`: Display name of the collection, gets used in popups
 - `collections.<collection_id>.popup_properties`: Display names and fields to be used in popups.
+- `collections.<collection_id>.style`: Controls how the collections features get styled.
+See [dash-leaflet documentation](https://leafletjs.com/reference.html#path) or `database.py` for more information.